Cellular structures using $\textbf{U}_q$-tilting modules

-Semi-simplicity with respect to our main result means the following.
+Semisimplicity in light of our main result means the following.
 If we take $\K=\C$ and $q=\pm 1$, then our result says that the algebra $\Endrr$ is cellular for any $\Uq$-module $T\in\Mod{\Uq}$ because in this case all $\Uq$-modules are $\Uq$-tilting modules.
 This is no surprise: when $T$ is a direct sum of simple $\Uq$-modules, then $\Endrr$ is a direct sum of matrix algebras $M_n(\K)$.
-Likewise, for any $\K$, if $q\in\K^{\ast}-\{1\}$ is not a root of unity, then $\Mod{\Uq}$ is still semi-simple and our result is (almost) standard.
-But even in the semi-simple case we can say more: we get as a cellular basis for $\Endrr$ an Artin-Wedderburn basis, i.e. a basis realizing the decomposition of $\Endrr$ into its matrix components, see Subsection~\ref{sub-examples}.
+Likewise, for any $\K$, if $q\in\K^{\ast}-\{1\}$ is not a root of unity, then $\Mod{\Uq}$ is still semisimple and our result is (almost) standard.
+But even in the semisimple case we can say more: we get an Artin--Wedderburn basis as a cellular basis for $\Endrr$, i.e. a basis realizing the decomposition of $\Endrr$ into its matrix components, see \fullref{sub-examples}.

-However, if $q=1$ and $\Char(\K)>0$ or if $q\in\K^{\ast}$ is a root of unity, then $\Mod{\Uq}$ is far away from being semi-simple and our result gives a bunch of interesting cellular algebras which come equipped with a cellular basis.
+On the other hand, if $q=1$ and $\Char(\K)>0$ or if $q\in\K^{\ast}$ is a root of unity, then $\Mod{\Uq}$ is far from being semisimple and our result gives many interesting cellular algebras.